mehCake/luraph-deobfuscator-py/README.md

 ## Local Lua environment

-We vendor a Python↔Lua bridge so you (and CI/Codex) can run Lua from the repo:
+We vendor a Python↔Lua bridge so you (and CI) can run Lua from the repo:

 - Python deps: `pip install -r requirements.txt`
 - Linux/macOS Lua setup: `bash scripts/setup_lua.sh`